COVID-19 Case Counts (Last update 01/19/21 at 11:57 AM)

 Adapted from the CDC Website

-There is currently no vaccine to prevent coronavirus disease 2019 (COVID-19).
-The best way to prevent illness is to avoid being exposed to this virus.
+Although there is now a vaccine being distributed to immunize people against the novel coronavirus COVID-19, the best way to prevent illness is to avoid being exposed to this virus.
 The virus is though to spread mainly from person to person.